solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ) T
     ```

-3. Run the following EXPLAIN statement again to get the query plan (do not select `Query Plan` from the toolbar as it will try do download the query plan and open it in SQL Server Management Studio):
+We can further examine the execution of this query by repeating the EXPLAIN statement to retrieve the query plan:

     ```sql
     EXPLAIN